First-order convergence for $321$-avoiding permutations: Preliminaries

 \begin{theorem} If a non-negative matrix $A$ is irreducible, aperiodic and positive recurrent, then there exists a positive vector $v \in \Delta^V$ such that

 \end{theorem} This can be proved by combining theorems 7.1.3 and 7.1.18 in \cite{K97}.

-However, those conditions are not necessary for the existence of the stationary distribution, see the example \eqref{expfail} in Section \ref{process}.
-Let us denote the total number of paths by $t(n).$ What is essentially needed for the existence of the stationary distribution of an irreducible chain is
+In general, the conditions above are not necessary for the existence of a stationary distribution (see example \eqref{expfail} in Section \ref{process}).
+Let $t(n)$ denote the total number of paths.
+What is essentially needed for the existence of the stationary distribution of an irreducible chain is

-for some $i \in V,$ that is to say the ratio of paths leading to some state in the long-run is a positive fraction of the total number of paths.
+for some $i \in V,$ that is, the ratio of paths leading to some state in the long-run is a positive fraction of the total number of paths.
 Yet the theorem above requires in addition:

 We will give a different formulation to address this issue.
-The irreducibility corresponds to the connectedness of the graph and aperiodicity means that the graph is not $k$-partite for any $k\geq 2$.
-Let us call a graph $non$-$partite$ if it is not $k$-partite for any $k\geq2.$ To compensate for the positive recurrence, we require the existence of a compact subset of the probability simplex which captures the concentration of the law of the chain on some finite subsets of vertices.
-Our main lemma is
+The irreducibility corresponds to the connectedness of the graph, and aperiodicity means that the graph is not $k$-partite for any $k\geq 2$ (we call such graphs \textit{non-partite}).
+To compensate for the positive recurrence, we require the existence of a compact subset of the probability simplex which captures the concentration of the law of the chain on some finite subsets of vertices.